natir/blog/_posts/2018-04-04-State-of-the-art-long-reads-overlaper-compare.md

 Jacard similary : 0.70 and 0.98

 ## Conclusion

-Overlapper tools have quite similare, except on real pacbio dataset[^fn1], sensibility and precision but the set of overlap find by this tools can be very different. mhap1.6 and minimap2 are more specific
+Overlapper tools have quite similare, except on real pacbio dataset[^fn1], sensibility and precision but the set of overlap find by this tools can be very different.

-Actualy overlapper tools compare between use just with this sensibilty and precsion, the only method to compare the quality of finded overlap is the quality of assembly generate with this overlap.
-But the overlap find by one overlapper are different than overlap find by another, even if this just 2 different version of overlaper.

-In this study we just remove no overlap, we didn't add filter on length or mapping quality of overlap, and the effect of new filter is unclear for me.

-The true used by Chi et al. for this dataset are based on bwa mem mapping, and in fact it's just add another overlapper on this annalysis.
+This diference exist between to version of same tools.

-The overlaper comparison based on a quantitative measurement (sensitivity, precision) is not satisfactory, two tools with the same sensitivity for a given set will detect a different overlap set, see MHAP Minimap for the nanopore set.
+The overlaper comparison based on a quantitative measurement (sensitivity, precision) are useful but isn't perfect, two tools with the same sensitivity for a given set will detect a different overlap set, see MHAP Minimap for the nanopore set.
-The only qualitative method currently used is the comparison of assembly quality, this notion is vague and given that this method uses many other parameters (quality threshold, read correction, specificity of the genome to be studied), this measurement is strongly noisy in addition to losing details.

-But the importance of finding or not finding an overlap depends on your application (correction, assembly, variant detection, repeat resolution) and I think it's impossible to find a perfect measure to differentiate the overlapping in any case the measures of sensitivity, precision are not enough.
+Some publication use the quality of correction or assembly to have a quality metrics to compare overlaper, it's a good idea but correction and assembly tools make a choice in overlap and it's not easy to understand where assembly or corection tools failled wich overlap are important to solve this failled.

+It could by interesant to study if overlap in one set of overlap have a specificity, length of read, mapping length, error rate, %GC biais, specific kmer composition, etc …
+A study like this could reveal something about algorithm used in overlapper ?

+Is it a good idea to create a reconciliation tool for overlaper ?
+Whereas the correction and assembly tools seek to reduce the amount of overlap it uses, see transitivity reduction, BOG, MARVEL[^fn7].

+##### Acknowledgment

+- Rayan Chikhi
+- Jean-Stéphane Varré

-## Reference
+##### Reference

 [^fn1]: Innovations and challenges in detecting long read overlaps: an evaluation of the state-of-the-art by Chu *et al.* doi:[10.1093/bioinformatics/btw811](http://doi.org/10.1093/bioinformatics/btw811)
 [^fn2]: Minimap and miniasm: fast mapping and de novo assembly for noisy long sequences by Heng Li doi:[10.1093/bioinformatics/btw152](https://doi.org/10.1093/bioinformatics/btw152)